(Urgent Question): To ask the Home Office if it will make a statement regarding the ongoing fire on the Saddleworth and Tameside moors.

 The whole House would agree with the abhorrence that my hon.
 Friend expresses about arson, which is the most terrible crime.
 He may be aware that one arrest has been made in the context of these fires.
 Of course, the criminal justice process must reach its conclusion on that, but I expect the full weight of the law to be applied.

 May I associate myself and my party with all those who have made expressions of support and encouragement to those who are currently engaged in fighting this fire?
 The countryside that we currently see ablaze is very special, but it is not unique.
-We see that sort of area the length and breadth of the country and it support communities involved in hill farming and crofting.
+We see that sort of area the length and breadth of the country and it supports communities involved in hill farming and crofting.
 [Interruption.]
 I am pleased that the House is so keen to express its support for hill farmers and crofters.
 These people make a marginal living at best, so can the Minister tell us what work is being done in Government to ensure that, God forbid, should this becomes a pattern this summer, support will be given to protect the livelihoods of the people in those areas?

 I wholly endorse what the right hon.
 Gentleman said about the value of hill farming communities and the beauty of the particular locations of these terrible incidents.
 I come back to what I said before to my right hon.
 Friend the Member for Mid Sussex (Sir Nicholas Soames) about the need, once this situation is under control, to work closely with the Department for Environment, Food and Rural Affairs and others to think about how these risks are managed more effectively in the future.